Belgium organised its last local elections on 14 October 2012.

 - Be a national of one of the Member States of the European Union.

-- Live in a Belgian municipality and be registered in the population or aliens register on 31 July 2012.
+- Live in a Belgian municipality and be registered in the population or aliens register before a certain data, usually three months before election day.

 - Be registered to vote.